Roda Group of Temples

-The Khed-Roda Group of Monuments include eighth-ninth century dated seven Hindu temples built during Gurjara-Pratihara or Rashtrakuta period.
+The Khed-Roda Group of Monuments include eighth-ninth century dated seven Hindu temples built during Pratihara or Rashtrakuta period.
 It also include a reservoir (Kund) and a stepwell.
 They are located between Raisingpura (Roda) and Khed Chandarani villages, 18 km from Himmatnagar in Sabarkantha district of Gujarat, India.
-It is located on the bank of the seasonal stream which merges Hathmati river downstream.
+It is located on the bank of the seasonal stream which merges Hathmati River downstream.

 Etymology

 Roda literally means brick-bats in Gujarati.
 The site derived its name from these ruins containing brickbats and an old hamlet near the site.
 Khed Chandrani is a nearby village.

 Archeological history

 The site was not known to the early archeologists.
 It was first studied by P. A. Inamdar in 1926 followed by U. P. Shah and M. A. Dhaky in 1960s.
 Dhaky considered these monuments as the "great-grandfather" of the Solanki architecture of Gujarat, also known as Maru-Gurjara architecture.

 Monuments

 There are six temples at the site and the photographic record of seventh exists.
 All these temples are east facing.